 During the first five days after giving birth (before your mature milk sets in), you should express every hour for 5 to 10 minutes on both breasts.
-Jophia explains that this is because in this time-frame, your body will produce colostrum, which is a thick, golden fluid rich in antibodies and nutrients.
+Jophia explains that this is because, in this time frame, your body will produce colostrum, which is a thick, golden fluid rich in antibodies and nutrients.

-While it is only secreted in minute quantities (a few milliliters only), it is perfectly adequate for your newborn’s tiny peanut-sized tummy, and the special proteins it contains will help protect your newborn from many common infections.
+While it is only secreted in minute quantities (a few millilitres only), it is perfectly adequate for your newborn’s tiny peanut-sized tummy, and the special proteins it contains will help protect your newborn from many common infections.

 This comparison will give you some perspective as to just how tiny your newborn’s tummy is and how much milk he can take in:

-Two to six months old
+2 to 6 months old

 When your body starts producing mature milk, Jophia advises that you express every two to three hours on both breasts, for not more than 30 min on each breast.

-It is difficult to to say how much milk your body will produce at each pumping session, says Jophia, because each mum’s body is different and unique.
+It is difficult to say how much milk your body will produce at each pumping session, says Jophia, because each mum’s body is different and unique.
 A mum with bigger breasts doesn’t necessarily produce more milk than a mum with smaller breasts.